mtimoxenko/mtimoxenko/README.md

 ## About Me 👨‍💻

-I enjoy coding, particularly in Java with Spring Boot for API development.
 Love the simplicity and power of bash scripting.
 Creating CI/CD pipelines and dockerizing applications is my kind of fun.
+Enjoy coding, particularly in Java with Spring Boot for API development.
-Also curious about cloud technologies and on the lookout for automated processes to streamline development.
+Also curious about [OpenAPI](https://openai.com/) integrations.